Keep checking back! (last updated Sept 7, 2014)

 the Orphan, by Jamie Fristrom & Matt Strickling

 the Rat-Pack, by Gerald C.

 the Ruin Runner, by Jeff Russell

 the Scholar, by dheeney

 the Shieldbearer, by Markus Öhman

 Basically a sheriff.
 They exude authority and people listen to them.
-If you want to push people around just be being canny and smart, play a Shieldbearer.
-Warning: by setting yourself up as the authority who can muscle into anybody's shit, everybody will be coming to you looking for help with their shit
+If you want to push people around just by being canny and smart, play a Shieldbearer.
+Warning: by setting yourself up as the authority who can muscle into anybody's shit, and everybody will be coming to you looking for help with their shit

 the Shieldbearer - Officer Dangle artwork, by Markus Öhman